yoramvdh/Inventory_system/README.txt

 ---
 ## Credits

-The project was realized with the help of Rob Rob Vanden Broucke and Dr B.Lelie
+The project was realized with the help of ir Rob Vanden Broucke and Dr B.Lelie

 For the project GitHub desktop, Google App Scripts, Visual Studio Code, Eslint and Clasp.